meior/coding-interviews/README.md

 This is the structure of project files:
 - project
-  - node_modules
+  - src
   - utils
   - .eslintrc
   - .gitignore
   - index.js
   - package.json
+  - package-lock.json
   - README.md

-The other folders are categories, there are several programming questions in them.You can find some files like these in questions folders:
+You can find categories in src folder, which include several programming questions in them.You can find some files like these in questions folders:
 - test
   - arraySearch.test.js(Mocha testing script)
   - data.js(test case)